zeux/microprofile/README.md

 ## Difference from upstream

-This library has been forked from upstream in 2015 and has diverged over time from upstream; the difference in priorities for features led to the divergence not really converging, so treat this as a permanent fork.
+This library has been forked from upstream in 2015 - back when upstream was using Bitbucket/Mercurial - and has diverged over time from upstream; the difference in priorities for features led to the divergence not really converging, so treat this as a permanent fork.

 The list of features that have not been backported from upstream (as of October 2018):